-Just missing a measurement is enough to make potential buyers feel insecure about your product.
+Just missing measurement is enough to make potential buyers feel insecure about your product.
 Imagine not being sure how wide the TV you want to buy is.
 If you have limited space, this could be the major deciding factor.

 But inconsistency goes beyond missing facts and misleading images.
-If a product has inconsistent reviews for example – very good reviews on one reseller site worse ones on another – this may also raise scepticism and decrease trust in a buying decision.
+If a product has inconsistent reviews, for example – excellent reviews on one reseller site, worse ones on another – this may also raise skepticism and decrease trust in a buying decision.
 But is it worse than having no reviews at all?
 Yes, if your competitors have them for their products.

-Today’s consumers have more shopping options than ever before with access to competitive pricing, greater merchandise assortments and richer content.
+Today’s consumers have more shopping options than ever before with access to competitive pricing, greater merchandise assortments, and richer content.
 While this is great to increase online shopping experiences, it also puts more pressure on brands to deliver consistent experiences.
 The online customer journey is more complicated and competitive than ever before.

 How to take charge of product information consistency

 In our experience, the displayed information can stray a lot from what brands expect.
-Here are just some examples of the things that go wrong and create ecommerce product inconsistency:
+Here are just some examples of the things that go wrong and create eCommerce product inconsistency:

-Approved content isn’t actually being usedThere are systems on the market that help you store all materials, information and content related to a product to make it easy for resellers to log in and find the materials needed for their site.
+Approved content isn’t actually being usedThere are systems on the market that help you store all materials, information, and content related to a product to make it easy for resellers to log in and find the materials needed for their site.
 There are also content systems that take on the job of distributing that content to resellers.
-Yet, it’s no guarantee that the provided content is used.
-It’s up to the reseller to get content up and maybe most importantly, to ensure it remains correct.
+Yet, it’s no guarantee they use the provided content.
+It’s up to the reseller to get content up and maybe to ensure it remains correct.

-Using appropriate categories not only enhances the consumer experience but also makes it easier for your products to be found by search engines.
-The challenge when selling products on reseller sites is that not all of them use the same taxonomy and make exactly this factor very difficult.
-Few things create inconsistency faster than not finding what you’re looking for in the category it is found elsewhere.
+Products listed in the wrong categoryUsing appropriate categories enhances the consumer experience and makes it easier for search engines to find your products.
+When selling products on reseller sites, not all of them use the same taxonomy, making this challenging.
+Few things create inconsistency faster than not finding what you’re looking for in the right category.

 No focus on reviews affects consistency for consumer experiencesMany sites today integrate tests from other sites rather than gathering their own.
 Poor reviews, or poorly handled reviews, at one reseller site might affect customer purchases on many other sites as well.
 It doesn’t have to be difficult to track this and to ensure reviews are consistent or displayed in the right places.

-Making sure that your products are available for purchase is key for them to be sold.
+Different definitions of out-of-stockMaking sure that your products are available for purchase is vital for consistent sales.
 In theory, this is easy.
 But what if the delivery time of your product exceeds two weeks?
-Online, that is almost equal to that your product is not available and quickly creates an undetected out-of-stock problem.
+Online, which is almost equal to that your product is not available, quickly creates an undetected out-of-stock problem.